zakirullin/cognitive-load/README.md

 > The greatest book on the topic is "A Philosophy of Software Design".
 Not only it covers the very essence of complexity, but it also has so far the greatest interpretation of Parnas' influential paper "On the Criteria To Be Used in Decomposing Systems into Modules".

 ## Too many shallow microservices
-We can apply the aforementioned scale-agnostic principle to microservice architecture as well.
+We can apply the aforementioned scale-agnostic principle to microservices architecture as well.
 Too many shallow microservices won't do any good - the industry is heading towards somewhat "macroservices", i.e., services that aren't that shallow.
-One of the worst and most difficult-to-fix phenomena is so-called distributed monolith, which is often the result of this overly granular shallow separation.
+One of the worst and hardest to fix phenomena is so-called distributed monolith, which is often the result of this overly granular shallow separation.

 I once consulted a startup where a team of four developers introduced 17(!) microservices.
 They were 10 months behind schedule and appeared nowhere close to the public release.
-Every new requirement led to changes across 4+ microservices.
+Every new requirement led to changes in 4+ microservices.
 TTM was unacceptably low.
 Cognitive load was unbearably high. `🤯`

-Is it the appropriate way to approach the uncertainty of a new system?
-The only team's justification was: "FAANG companies proved microservice architecture to be effective".
+Is this the right way to approach the uncertainty of a new system?
+The only team's justification was: "The FAANG companies proved microservices architecture to be effective".

 A well-crafted monolith with truly isolated modules is often much more convenient and flexible than a bunch of microservices.
 It's only when the need for separate deployments becomes crucial (e.g. development team scaling) that you should consider adding a network layer between our modules (future microservices).